tundisto/demisto-web-form-angular/README.md

 ## Running the Node.js server

 Run `npm run server` to start the Node.js server.
 If the `dist/` subdirectory is found, the pre-compiled Angular application will be served statically from it.
-If `dist/` isn't found, it will run in development mode by proxying http://localhost:4200.
+If `dist/` isn't found, it will run in development mode by proxying the Angular development server.

 ## Running the Node.js server in development mode

-Use `npm run server-dev` to run the server in development mode, which will only proxy http://localhost:4200, rather than serving `dist/` statically.
+Use `npm run server-dev` to run the server in development mode, which will only proxy the Angular development server, rather than serving `dist/` statically.

 ## Running the Angular client in development mode